Robertsmania/RobertsmaniaReplay/README.md

 You must own a license for VoiceAttack to be able to use this (or any other) plugin: <a href="https://voiceattack.com/purchase.aspx" target="_blank" rel="noopener noreferrer">https://voiceattack.com/purchase.aspx</a>.

-Download the RobertsmaniaPitGirlReplay.vax file from the <a href="https://github.com/Robertsmania/RobertsmaniaPitGirl/releases" target="_blank" rel="noopener noreferrer">Releases Page</a> on this repository.
+Download the RobertsmaniaReplay.vax file from the <a href="https://github.com/Robertsmania/RobertsmaniaReplay/releases" target="_blank" rel="noopener noreferrer">Releases Page</a> on this repository.

 In the VoiceAttack options, disable plugin support if it is currently enabled and restart VoiceAttack.

-Import the RobertsmaniaPitGirlReplay.vax.
+Import the RobertsmaniaReplayReplay.vax.
 This will install the plugin and sample profile.

 Enable plugin support in the VoiceAttack options.
 Restart VoiceAttack.

-Select the RobertsmaniaPitGirlReplay profile.
+Select the RobertsmaniaReplayReplay profile.
 The plugin should be initialized and the commands in the profile are available.

 If you are new to VoiceAttack, be sure to run through the training to get the windows speech recognition to recognize your voice.